 In 1462 he became abbot commendatario (having supervision over the affairs of the abbey, without being a monk) of Grottaferrata and he brought the abbey back to its old importance.
 Changes were made at that time and in the following centuries to the interior of the church, but some medieval features such as the baptismal font and the Cosmati pavement were not affected.

 Of the ancient mosaics which decorated the interior only a Hetoimasia was not replaced by later frescoes or mosaics.
-Hetoimasia (ready/empty throne) is a Christian symbol for the Ascent to Heaven of Jesus Christ.
-Although not being very common it can be seen at other locations in Italy where links with the Byzantine world were strong such as Venice.
+Hetoimasia (ready/empty throne) is a Christian symbol for the Ascent to Heaven of Jesus Christ or his Divine Power.
+Although not being very common it can be seen at other locations in Italy where links with the Byzantine world were strong such as Ravenna.
 You may wish to see other Roman Golden Mosaics.